 Accrual Accounting’s Value with the Profit and Loss Statement

 One of the primary tenets of accounting is the matching principle.
 Simply stated ‘Expenses are matched against the revenues earned’.
 Accrual accounting accomplishes this tenet of accounting.
-As the sale is made, the corresponding costs of that sale, inventory, labor and other expenses (insurance, shipping, warranties) are included in the profit and loss statement so the reader can clearly understand how much it costs to make the respective sale.
+When the sale is made, the corresponding costs of that sale, inventory, labor and other expenses (insurance, shipping, warranties) are included in the profit and loss statement so the reader can clearly understand how much it costs to make the respective sale.

 In accrual accounting, as inventory or labor is consumed or utilized, it is accumulated on the balance sheet as inventory or ‘Work in Progress/Process’.
 When an item is sold, the dollar value of that item is transferred from the balance sheet to the profit and loss statement.
 Any labor associated with that item is also transferred to the P&L. When the sale is recorded, the customer pays by cash or via credit.
 If credit; the dollar value is recorded on the balance sheet as an accounts receivable.
 Notice how the inventory and labor value along with the associated profit becomes a balance sheet item when credit is extended.
 The associated profit is included in the equity section of the balance sheet in the ‘Earnings to Date’ line.